grgdll/OLTraj_examples/README.md

 ## Example 1: Extracting and plotting Lagrangian trajectories over cruise track
 The first example demonstrates how to extract and plot Lagrangian trajectories along a cruise track.

-To make this example work you will need the following OLTraj files:
+To run this example on a jupyter notebook, first you will need to clone the GitHub repository onto your computer.

+This should create on your computer the following directory structure:

+OLTraj_examples/
+├── 1_Plot_traj
+│   ├── Input
+│   │   └── amt27_track.csv
+│   └── Source
+│       ├── OLTraj_eg_1.ipynb
+├── 2_Plot_traj
+│   ├── Input
+│   └── Source
+│       └── OLTraj_eg_2.ipynb
+├── environment.yml
+└── README.md

+Then will need to download and same in the `./Input` directory the following OLTraj files:

 * 20171021_oltraj_uv_global.nc
 * 20171024_oltraj_uv_global.nc